 Pulmonary Artery Pulsatility Index (PAPi) Score Interpretation

-PAPi was first validated in 2012 in patients with acute myocardial infarction.
-These patients had severe right ventricular dysfunction.
-For the sake of this post, we will ignore the cutoffs used for patients who are s/p implantable LVADs.
+PAPi was first validated in 2012 in patients with acute myocardial infarction who had severe right ventricular dysfunction.
+For the sake of this post, we will ignore the cutoffs used for patients with implantable LVADs.
 If you’re looking for PAPi in LVAD patients, CLICK HERE for an article that could help you.

 PAPi < 0.9